Lelelass/airflow-for-train-delay-prognostication-dataprocessing/readme.md

-# A pipeline for real time ML inference over Trafiklab Data, managed by airflow.
+# A pipeline for real time ML inference over Trafiklab Data, managed by airflow. :station:

 This repo is published from early development stage, and the main goal is to port the pipeline exposed in the following schema using Airflow, Docker, and a Ubuntu vm hosted on Azure.